reach-sh/reach-lang/docs/src/tut/mkt/index.md

 load: /examples/mkt-1-starter/index.rsh
 ```

-This code isn't doing anything yet but it is an important foundation for what is to be built in this tutorial.
+This code doesn't do anything yet, but it is an important foundation for code later in the tutorial.
 `Reach` projects begin with this structure.

-* Line 1 helps `Reach` to decide how to compile or run the DApp.
+* Line 1 tells `Reach` how to compile or run the DApp.
 Without it, you will get an error.

 * Line 3 declares a `commonInteract` `{!rsh} object`.
-This will hold properties that are common to those participating in this transaction `seller` and `buyer`.
+This will hold properties that are common to the `seller` and `buyer`.

 * Line 5 declares a `sellerInteract` `{!rsh} object`.
- The `seller` will be given access to all the properties that go into the `sellerInteract`.
+ The `seller` can access all the properties that go into the `sellerInteract`.

 * Line 7 declares a `buyerInteract` `{!rsh} object`.
- It contains everything that the `buyer` will be able to do during this transaction.
+ It contains everything that the `buyer` can do during this transaction.

 * Lines 9 and 19 are the start and end of the main export from the program.
-Only the code within this block is compiled by the compiler.
+Only the code within this block is compiled.

-* Lines 10 to 13 defines a `{!rsh} Participant` (i.e. `Seller`) and gives the `{!rsh} Participant` access to the `commonInteract` and `sellerInteract` properties.
+* Lines 10 to 13 define a `{!rsh} Participant` (i.e. `Seller`) and give the `{!rsh} Participant` access to the `commonInteract` and `sellerInteract` properties.

-* Lines 14 to 17 defines another `{!rsh} Participant` (i.e. `Buyer`) and gives the `{!rsh} Participant` access to the `commonInteract` and `buyerInteract` properties.
+* Lines 14 to 17 define another `{!rsh} Participant` (i.e. `Buyer`) and give the `{!rsh} Participant` access to the `commonInteract` and `buyerInteract` properties.

-* Line 18 is used to start executing the program.
+* Line 18 is used to execute the program.
 Without it, the program will never start.

 ### {#tut-mkt-starter-frontend} Frontend

 Next, work on the `index.mjs` file.
 Type the code below:

 ```reach
 load: /examples/mkt-1-starter/index.mjs